muonato/silta/README.md

   - Modified task summary output to include column for notes attribute

 ## Requirements
-Current version is based on Python 3.9.5 and SQLite database.
+Current version is based on Python 3.9.2 with sqlite3 2.6.0 module

 ## Licensing